djperrone/SpaceAdventures_2.0/README.md

 - Added rotation to ship
 - Entity Component System for Game Objects
 - Improved input system by using hash tables and std::bind to bind keys to functions.
+- Added gamestate machine for menus and levels

 ## Instructions:
 - Clone Repo